Renison University College: Student leadership committees

-Renisix (residence student government)
+Renisix (residence student leadership committee)

-Renisix is tasked with enhancing the social atmosphere of the College for those who live in its residence halls.
-A student run council, Renisix gives students the opportunity to take ownership of their residence experience and provide opportunities for students to have fun and meet others in the College.
-The members of Renisix include: the President, Vice- President, Secretary, Social Convenor, and 10 Floor representatives.
-The President of Renisix sits as a member of Renison University College's Board of Governors.
+Renisix is tasked with enhancing the social atmosphere of the college for those who live in its residence halls.
+A student-run leadership team headed by a peer leader, Renisix gives students the opportunity to take ownership of their residence experience and provide opportunities for students to have fun and meet others in the college.

-Renison Academic Student Council (RASC)
+Renison Academic Student Committee (RASC)

-The Renison Academic Student Council (RASC) is a student government composed of undergraduate, Renison registered students who take courses on campus.
-The goals of RASC are to advocate for the needs of its members as well as enhance their social atmosphere while at university.
-A student run council, RASC works with other student governments on campus to ensure its member are aware of any discussions on campus that involve to fees students pay, the programs they take, courses they are enrolled in, and any concerns they may have about Renison University College.
-The President of RASC sits as a member of Renison University College's Board of Governors.
+The Renison Academic Student Committee (RASC) (formerly known as the Renison Academic Student Council) is a student-led initiative composed of undergraduate, Renison-registered students who take courses on campus.
+The goals of RASC are to provide opportunities for service learning to Renison students and to support students’ mental health wellness via outreach initiatives.

 Social Development Studies Student Society

-As a student society of RASC, the Social Development Studies (SDS) Society works to better the student experience of those students in the Social Development Studies program.
-They do this by running stress relief events and volunteering as a group with local organizations.
+As a student society, the Social Development Studies (SDS) Society works to better the student experience of those students in the Social Development Studies program.
+The group is currently on hiatus.

-Living-Learning Communities
+Living-learning communities

 Social Development Studies Living-Learning Community

 The Social Development Studies (SDS) Living-Learning Community aims to help first year students living at Renison navigate the academic landscape of their first year of university.
 Working under the supervision of Renison's Student Life Coordinator and in collaboration with faculty and staff in the SDS department, Peer Leaders’ responsibilities include: providing learning opportunities that complement in-class studies, establishing informal relationships between students and faculty, providing academic related programming, and advising students on how to have a positive, healthy and successful residence and university experience.